browserengineering/book/book/styles.md

         # ...
 ```

-Put the exact same lines of code inside `InlineLayout` as well, so
+Put the exact same lines of code inside `InlineLayout` as well, so that
-that paragraphs and list items and so on can have backgrounds as well.
+paragraphs and list items and so on can have backgrounds as well.
+For now, also
-For now, we've removed the default gray background from `pre`
+remove the default gray background from `pre` elements, but we'll put it back
-elements, but we'll put it back soon.
+soon.

 Open up this web page in your browser; the code block right after this
 paragraph should have a light blue background now: